kafirhamsaeiyya/ppkgbeta/README.md

 ## Testing
-To test, just clone the repository and run the `.py` using `python3 ppkg.py`.
+To test, just clone the repository and run the `.py` using `python3 ppkg.py (path of JSON file)`.
 As far as I know, this is Bash-exclusive, though I will try to expand to `dash` soon for Ubuntu.